The progressive achievement cycle

 - The use of learning resources

-Monitoring growth of student achievement over time
+Monitoring growth of pupil achievement over time

-Helping every student demonstrate learning progress
+Helping every pupil demonstrate learning progress

 Scales: a powerful way to describe learning progress